silviucpp/erlcass/README.md

 The second one is a list of statements (prepared or normal statements) that needs to be executed in the batch.

-The third argument is a list of options currently ony `consistency_level` is available.
-If it's missing the batch will be executed using the default consistency level value.
+The third argument is a list of options in `{Key, Value}` format (proplist):

+- `consistency_level` - If it's missing the batch will be executed using the default consistency level value.
+- `serial_consistency_level` - That consistency can only be either `?CASS_CONSISTENCY_SERIAL` or `?CASS_CONSISTENCY_LOCAL_SERIAL` and if not present, it defaults to `?CASS_CONSISTENCY_SERIAL`.
+This option will be ignored for anything else that a conditional update/insert.

 Example: